 The Editing mode allows attribute values and relationships to be edited in the Profile view.

 In this mode, all changes made to a profile will be saved as one transaction and will be available as a single item in history.
-For more information, see [NO TITLE FOUND].
+For more information on modifying attributes, see topic Editing profiles.

 Users with no editing privileges can be granted special privileges to suggest changes.
 In other words, these users can initiate Data Change requests by suggesting changes in a profile.
 For more information, see Suggesting mode in profiles.